racng/SBvar/README.md

 5. Flexible downstream analysis on time series based on custom functions.

 # Usage Example
+See [notebook](https://github.com/racng/SBvar/blob/main/notebook/bistable_system.ipynb) for detailed examples for one-way and two-way experiment on a bistable system.
 ## Step 1:
 Loading an antimony model as a roadrunner object using tellurium.
 ```Python